neisanbynum/dom-rect-calculator/README.md

 # @neisanbynum/dom-rect-calculator
-> A lightweight utility for calculating, managing, and mutating DOMRects.
+> A lightweight utility for calculating and managing DOMRects.

 ## Install